antoshkaplus/Android_RecursiveLists/README.md

 ## Bugs

 ## TODO
+* item creation date
+* unite removed and usual items

+* if you have task group store them inside an item.
+* if you have task and subtasks, store them inside a task. this big task can be completed only after all leaf tasks are completed
+* you can't create items inside a task
+* have a setting that shows for how long to show completed tasks.

 ### App
+# FIX ACCOUNT PICKING.
+DO IT SMART.

 * make synchronization process better (use tips from words application)
 * when user installs application we provide him with lots of initial data. but he may already have it on the cloud. solution :